A Pictorial Guide to

 discover this is quite a common condition.

-We have pictures of spots, lumps and bumps,
+pictures of spots, lumps and bumps,

 we describe prominent veins, foreskin